Scenario Settings

 • WAIT <nnn> - waits for nnn milliseconds (e.g. WAIT 2000 waits for 2 seconds).

-• WAIT-FOR-SPEECH-END - waits to execute other user requests (which follow this user request) until the receptionist finishes speaking their text.
+• WAIT-FOR-SPEECH-END - waits until the receptionist has finished speaking, then returns --SPEECH-FINISHED--.
 For example, if you want to display a web page (SHOW-URL) only after they finish speaking, otherwise it will display while they are speaking.

-• ASK-CENTRAL-CHATBOT - calls the central conversational chatbot and asks it the same (last spoken) question.
+• ASK-CENTRAL-CHATBOT - calls the central conversational chatbot and asks it the same (last spoken) question or the input entered after this user request.
 The central chatbot then finds a suitable general answer instead of the specialized chatbot instance for a specific reception.
 The central conversational chatbot is continuously updated with new topics and conversation scenarios and can answer more general questions than the specialized chatbot instance for specific receptions.
 Typically, the central chatbot is called when the local chatbot does not know the answer to a question (i.e. in the system scenario "Unrecognized message"), but it can be used in other appropriate situations.
 This ensures that local, more specific answers are prioritized over general ones.

 • ASK-CHATGPT <question> - submits a question to the artificial intelligence Chat GPT and displays its response.
 The parameter with the question can be obtained in the conversation by asking a question to the system entity @sys-input and saving it to a variable, which is then passed to the user request.